Or things to do in Ahmedabad and around that intrigued us

 Quite obviously, we saw the maximum number of cows on the streets here in Ahmedabad!

 We walked through a complicated maze of lanes.
 Some were intended to be hidden passages!
 Our group was an interesting mix of participants.
-While many were curious travelers like us, for some it was a homecoming.
+While many were curious travellers like us, for some it was a homecoming.

 They had lived in these pols as children and shifted abroad later.
 They were visiting after decades, this time with their children.
 “Just like it was then” was a phrase we heard often during this heritage walk.